Excel As-the-crow-flies distance

 The demo file offers three ways to calculate the as-the-crow-flies distance, the shortest distance between two geographical locations specified by latitude and longitude

 1. Regular formula.
-It is a pretty long one, that might be difficult to link to its inputs and/or copy across.
+As it is a pretty long one, it might be a bit cumbersome to adjust it and link it to input fields.

 2. VBA - User Defined Function (UDF) GlobeDistance.
 Much easier to read and link.
-But will execute slower.
+But will execute noticeable slower if you use this function in thousands of cells (programing language VBA is slow).
 You can set its optional argument InMiles to TRUE/FALSE to retrieve distance in miles/kilometers.
-Default is in kilomters!
+Default is in kilometers!

 3. LAMBDA function L_GlobeDistance.
-LAMBDA functionality is new in Office365/Excel 2021.
-It enables you to directly create a function within Name Manager.
-Works the same as the VBA UDF GlobeDistance.
-You can set its optional argument InMiles to TRUE/FALSE to retrieve distance in miles/kilometers (if omitted, then it returns the distance in kilometers, as its default!).
+LAMBDA functionality exists since Office365/Excel 2021.
+LAMBDA functions are user defined functions created directly within Excel's Name Manager, without VBA code.
+Executes fast.
+You can set its optional argument InMiles to TRUE/FALSE to retrieve distance in miles/kilometers.
+If omitted, then it returns the distance in kilometers!

 Regular formula